-• Entity Account: Accounts opened and owned by entities, including organizations described in Section 501(c)(3) of the IRC, state and local governments, trusts, corporations, or certain other type of entities with a valid taxpayer identification number.
-Entity Accounts are subject to additional restrictions and must provide documentation evidencing the legal status of the entity and the authorization of the representative to open an Account and to request Account transactions.
+Accounts opened by entities, Section 501(c)(3) organizations, state and local governments, trusts and UGMA/UTMA custodians are subject to additional restrictions and must provide documentation evidencing the legal status of the entity and the authorization of the representative to open an Account and to request Account transactions.
+UGMA/UTMA custodians are also subject to certain limitations on their ability to make changes to, and transfers to and from, such Accounts.
+UGMA/UTMA custodians and trust representatives should consult with a qualified advisor about the tax and legal consequences of opening an Account and their rights and responsibilities as custodians representatives.

 Selecting a Beneficiary.
 You must designate a Beneficiary on your Application (unless you are a state or local government or a Section 501(c)(3) tax-exempt organization establishing a scholarship account).
 Any U.S. citizen or individual who is substantially present in the U.S. or who has a green card, with a valid Social Security number or taxpayer identification number, including you, may be the Beneficiary.
-A person will still be considered to be an "Eligible Beneficiary" for purposes of this definition regardless of domicile (or where he or she is currently living), as long as such person still meets the legal requirements for being a U.S. citizen, for being substantially present in the U.S. or for holding a green card and has a valid Social Security number or taxpayer identification number.
+A person will still be considered to be an "Eligible Beneficiary" for purposes of this definition regardless of domicile (or where he or she is currently living), as long as such person still meets the legal requirements for being a U.S. citizen, for being substantially present in the U.S. or for holding a green card, and has a valid Social Security number or taxpayer identification number.
 You do not need to be related to the Beneficiary.
 There may be only one Beneficiary on your Account.
 You may establish only one Account for each Beneficiary.
 You may open additional Accounts for other Beneficiaries.